 - A spill in the Ogallala Aquifer threatens the drinking water of millions of Americans.
 (Bold Nebraska)

 - A University of Nebraska at Lincoln professor estimated that the pipeline could have 91 significant spills in 50 years vs TransCanada tells the public their pipeline would have 11 spills (Analysis of Frequency, Magnitude and Consequence of Worst-Case Spills)

-- Despite TransCanada’s claim that the route has moved off of the Sandhills, in fact the route still crosses the Sandhills, a sensitive ecological region.
+- Despite TransCanada’s claim that the route has moved off of the Sandhills, in fact the route still crosses the fragile, sandy porous soils in the sensitive ecological region.
 (Bold Nebraska)

 No Approved Route in Nebraska—Water, Wildlife, Cultural Resources At Risk

-- There is no legal route through Nebraska.
-(Washington Post) TransCanada has applied for a state permit and will take up to 12 months for a ruling.
-Nebraska can reject, approve or modify the route.
+- There is currently no approved legal route through Nebraska.
+(Washington Post) TransCanada has applied for a state permit, which will take up to 8 months for a ruling.
+The Nebraska PSC can reject, approve or modify the route.

 - The proposed pipeline route will be within 1 mile of 2,398 Nebraska water wells, in addition to 523 in Montana and 105 in South Dakota.
 1,115 of Nebraskan wells within 1 mile of the proposed pipeline route are classified as shallow or very shallow.
 (Bold Nebraska)

 - The proposed pipeline would affect at least one active Bald Eagle’s nest in the Sandhills of Nebraska.
 The environmental study conducted by the State Department never accounted for this and other wildlife at risk.